Gianni Vattimo: Life and career

-Vattimo died in Turin on 19 September 2023, at the age of 87.
+Vattimo died in Turin on 19 September 2023 at the age of 87.

 Philosophy

-Vattimo's philosophy can be characterized as postmodern with his emphasis on pensiero debole (weak thought).
+Vattimo's philosophy can be characterized as postmodern with his emphasis on weak thought (pensiero debole).
 This requires that the foundational certainties of modernity with its emphasis on objective truth founded in a rational unitary subject be relinquished for a more multi-faceted conception closer to that of the arts.
-He draws on the philosophy of Martin Heidegger with his critique of foundations and the hermeneutic philosophy of his teacher Hans-Georg Gadamer.
-Perhaps his greatest influence though is the thought of Friedrich Nietzsche, whose "discovery of the 'lie', the discovery that alleged 'values' and metaphysical structures are just a play of forces" (1993:93), plays an important role in Vattimo's notion of "weak thought".

-Vattimo embraced Friedrich Nietzsche's nihilist idea of God's death.
+He draws on the philosophy of Martin Heidegger with his critique of foundations and the hermeneutic philosophy of Gadamer, his teacher.
+Perhaps his greatest influence is the thought of Friedrich Nietzsche, whose "discovery of the 'lie', the discovery that alleged 'values' and metaphysical structures are just a play of forces" (1993:93), plays an important role in Vattimo's notion of "weak thought".
+He embraced Nietzsche's nihilist idea of God's death.

 Vattimo rejected any notion of a transcendental structure of reason or reality that would be given once and for all.
-This does not imply the loss of truth, but a Heideggerian reinterpretation of truth as the opening of horizons.
-Such truth is deeper than propositions which are made possible by such openings.
-Philosophies then are always responses to contingent questions, they are 'ontologies of actuality,' a thesis that can be confirmed by the historico-cultural links of particular philosophies.
-For hermeneutics to be consistent with its own rejection of metaphysics, it must present itself, argues Vattimo "as the most persuasive philosophical interpretation of a situation or 'epoch'" (1997:10).
+This does not imply the loss of truth but rather a Heideggerian reinterpretation of truth as the opening of horizons.
+Such truth is deeper than propositions, which are made possible by such openings.
+Philosophies then are always responses to contingent questions, they are "ontologies of actuality", a thesis that can be confirmed by the historico-cultural links of particular philosophies.
+For hermeneutics to be consistent with its own rejection of metaphysics, Vattimo argues that it must present itself "as the most persuasive philosophical interpretation of a situation or 'epoch (1997:10).
 To do this, Vattimo proposed a reading of hermeneutics as having a "nihilistic" vocation.

 To Vattimo, hermeneutics has become boring and vague, lacking any clear significance for philosophical problems.
 His answer was to insist on the nihilistic consequences of hermeneutics.
 The claim that "there are no facts only interpretations and this too is an interpretation" amounts to saying that hermeneutics cannot be seen as the most accurate/true description of the permanent structures of the reality of human existence.
 Hermeneutics is not a metaphysical theory in this sense and so can only be "proved" by being presented as the response to a history of being, a history of the fabling of the world, of the weakening of structures, that is, as the occurrence of nihilism.
 This nihilistic reading of history involves a certain attitude towards modernity, whereby modernity is dissolved from within through a twisting, distorting radicalisation of its premises.
 Vattimo uses Heidegger's term Verwindung to capture this post-modern recovery from modernity.